shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-best-practices-for-buyers.md

 - Each deal ID can only be associated with a single buyer.
 Enter one buyer member when setting up a deal in PubMatic.
-If multiple members are entered, Xandr will only map the deal to the first buyer member.
+If multiple members are entered, Microsoft Advertising will only map the deal to the first buyer member.